iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 It's time to add a background image.

 Background image composed by two maps, which divided into upper and lower part.
-When the runner run over the gap of two maps, the first map will be reload and placed to the back of the second map.
+When the runner run over the gap of two maps, the first map will be reloaded and placed to the back of the second map.

 Here's a simple function that format an integer to a specific length in javascript.
 Switch to **Utils.js** and add following codes: